|

 health system.
 Public health systems

-are not “stand-alone,” public health productivity impinges upon the
+are not “stand-alone,” public health productivity impinges upon the productivity

-productivity of the whole nation/state.
+of the whole nation/state.
+Consider

-mining, or first class productivity in any one of the secondary manufacturing
+class productivity in any one of the secondary manufacturing industries.
+These activities generate national

-national income.
-Why do we constantly
+income.
+Why do we constantly strive to

-not the 20th century.
-Other sections
+century.
+Other sections of the economy

-of the economy have moved on.
+have moved on.

-Currently
+Currently most

-system and some form of enterprise-wide scheduling system.
+and some form of enterprise-wide scheduling system.
 Enterprise-wide scheduling systems were

 described in the section on production, essentially they are finite